AcademySoftwareFoundation/opencue.io/content/blog/news/season-of-docs.md

 doc set exists we can share it with our user base and enable third party users and developers to contribute their own plugins.

-Particpating in this project could allow you to develop and demonstrate the following skills:
+Participating in this project could allow you to develop and demonstrate the following skills:

 *   Researching a developer's user journey